ViRb3/vscode-essay/README.md

-# GitHub-style Markdown Print Setup
+# VSCode Markdown Print Template
-A setup optimized for both HTML and PDF document generation from Markdown with a GitHub-style theme and extras
+A [VSCode](https://code.visualstudio.com/) template optimized for HTML and PDF document generation from Markdown with a GitHub-style theme and extras

 ## Packages
 ### Required